breezeight/nicola_blog/_guides/html_css.markdown

 * `A, E` : will apply to any element that matches either of the selectors, each selector is separated by comma `,`
 * `A > E` : Any E element that is a child of an A element
 * `E:first-child` : Any E element that is the first child of its parent
-* `A + E` : Any E element that is the next sibling of a B element (that is: the next child of the same parent)
+* `A + E` : Any E element that is the next sibling of a A element (that is: the next child of the same parent)
 * ....